akshitamaity-ui/ODT2026-songvisualiser/README.md

 - what technologies are involved.

 **Response:**
 `Sonic Vault is an interactive installation that bridges the gap between invisible sound waves and tangible light.
-Using an ESP32 and a high-sensitivity microphone module, the system captures ambient audio and processes it into a frequency-based visual display on a dual-MAX7219 matrix.
+Using an ESP32 and a MAX4466 high-sensitivity microphone module, the system captures ambient audio and processes it into a frequency-based visual display across a dual MAX7219 8×8 LED matrix (giving a combined 32×8 pixel canvas).

-The experience is made playful through a physical joystick that allows users to toggle between three distinct "Atmospheric Modes": Pink (Bass), Red (Full Range), and Yellow (Treble).
-These modes don't just change colors; they change how the visualizer filters sound.
-The led matrix stays red but despite this it keeps changing display on the basis of the modes that are slected.
-It turns the act of listening into a sensory "flow" state, where every clap, whistle, or song becomes a temporary digital sculpture in a pulsing light-box.`
+The experience is made playful through a physical joystick that allows users to toggle between three distinct "Atmospheric Modes": Red (Bass), Orange (Full Range), and Yellow (Treble).
+These modes don't just change colours — they change how the visualiser filters sound.
+Low-frequency rumbles and is slow in Bass mode; high-frequency spikes and crackle fast in Treble mode; Full Range blends both.
+A NeoPixel strip of 10 LEDs breathes alongside the matrix, pulsing in the chosen mode colour.
+It turns the act of listening a song or even a clap, whistle, beat, or spoken word — into a temporary digital sculpture in a pulsing light-box.`

 ---